AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 }
 ```

 Once you've updated your code, your add-on should reload and you can generate a custom bingo card!
-Try playing with some settigns and see how they render in a new card, drag your card to the page or add it with the add button etc. If your add-on didn't pick up the changes for any reason, you can use the [add-on developer tools](https://opensource.adobe.com/spectrum-web-components/using-swc-react/) to do a refresh, or simply run `npm run build; npm run start` again.
+Try playing with some settings and see how they render in a new card.
+You can also try to drag your card to the page, or add it with the add button etc. If your add-on didn't pick up the changes for any reason, you can always use the [add-on developer tools](https://opensource.adobe.com/spectrum-web-components/using-swc-react/) to do a refresh, or simply run `npm run build; npm run start` again.

 ![Bingo add-on screenshot](../images/bingo-v1-addon.png)

-If you have any trouble or you're not seeing what you expect, see the [Troubleshooting section](./part3.md#troubleshooting-faq) of this tutorial for help.
+If you have any trouble, or don't see what you expect, see the [Troubleshooting section](./part3.md#troubleshooting-faq) of this tutorial for help.
 In the next lesson, we'll learn how to build the same add-on with a React and [**swc-react**](https://opensource.adobe.com/spectrum-web-components/using-swc-react/), Spectrum Web Component wrappers for React.